ScottLogic/blog/_posts/2026-02-13-mfj-from-theory-to-practice.md

 tags:
 - Java, Functional Programming, Optics, Effects
 author: magnussmith
-summary: Part 6 steps back from the code to ask when do functional patterns like optics and effect types actually pay for themselves in Java, and when should you keep it simple?
-It maps out Higher-Kinded-J's three-layer architecture — from HKT simulation to monad transformers to the fluent APIs most developers will use.
-We make the case that this is Java-native functional programming, not Haskell ported awkwardly.
-Investing in these patterns today becomes even more valuable as the Java language evolves.
+summary: In the final Part 6 we step back from the code to ask when do functional patterns like optics and effect types actually pay for themselves in Java, and when should you keep it simple?
+We map out Higher-Kinded-J's three-layer architecture and we make the case that this is Java-native functional programming, not Haskell ported awkwardly and investing in these patterns today will become even more valuable as the Java language evolves.
 image: magnussmith/assets/mfj_logo.jpg
 ---